 Retinoids are an umbrella term for vitamin A derivatives.
 It is composed of both skincare products you can get from doctor’s prescription and those you can get over the counter from drugstore or skincare products.
 Tretinoin is one of the most commonly known active forms of vitamin A which are only available through a doctor’s prescription, while the rest of the derivatives are found in over-the-counter products.
 The other derivatives name is Retinol-esters, Retinaldehyde, Retinol, Retinoic acid-esters.
 When you hear the word retinoids, the name might be a little overwhelming at first because they can be confusing at times.
 What are their differences, and which one is best for me?
 We got you covered; we will simplify it all so you can understand it better.

 How do retinoids work?

 Source: @Funskincare on Instagram

 Retinoid works on the cellular level in their final active form of retinoic acid.
-It is recognized by the cell receptor and “wakes them up” to do the work on rejuvenating by reversing the signs of ageing.
-Different derivatives of retinoid require different numbers of conversion in order to work their magic.
-Tretinoin which is ready in their active form of retinoic acid doesn’t require any conversion to work, however the other form such as retinol requires a two-step conversion before transforming to retinoic acid.
+It is recognised by the cell receptor and “wakes them up” to do the work on rejuvenating by reversing the signs of ageing.
+Different retinoid derivatives require different numbers of conversion to work their magic.
+Tretinoin is ready in its active form of retinoic acid doesn’t require any conversion to work.
+However, the other forms, such as retinol, requires a two-step conversion before transforming to retinoic acid.
 You can think of the conversion as an obstacle for vitamin A to work.
 Therefore, the more conversion that the retinoid derivatives need, the lesser amount of actives available on the final step.